pagaco-swita/ultimatedailywallpaper/README.md

 ![Icon](https://github.com/pagaco-swita/ultimatedailywallpaper/blob/main/src/icons/ultimatedesktopwallpaper_icon.png)

 # UltimateDailyWallpaper
-UltimateDailyWallpaper is a simple utility to use the daily picture of a provider as wallpaper on Linux and macOS operating systems.
+UltimateDailyWallpaper is a utility to use the daily picture of a provider as wallpaper on Linux and macOS operating systems.
 It saves images in a high quality.
 Further information about each picture can be obtained from the internet with a single click.
 It integrates with most desktop environments to provide automatically changing wallpaper.
 It allows a simple integration of external plugins, which allows downloading a daily wallpaper from any one provider.
 <br>
 ## Features of the application: <br />
  * Allows download the daily picture of Wikimedia Commons (POTD) in a high quality